Securing Our Elections

 The Mueller report details that Russian military officers: ‘targeted individuals and entities involved in the administration of elections.
 Victims included U.S. state and local entities, such as state boards of elections, secretaries of state, and county governments, as well as individuals who worked for those entities.’

-While the President has refused to hold Russia accountable, and Congressional Republicans have failed to take action to protect our elections, Chair Lofgren has led the House in passing critical legislation to protect the security and integrity of our nation’s elections.
+While former President Trump refused to hold Russia accountable, Chair Lofgren has led the House in passing critical legislation to protect the security and integrity of our nation’s elections.

-House Democrats built on the progress of H.R.
-1 with the Securing America’s Federal Elections, or, the SAFE Act, a bill Chair Lofgren authored to take decisive action to secure our federal elections from outside interference and brings our election security into the 21st Century.
+In the 116th Congress, House Democrats built on the progress of H.R.
+1 by passing the Securing America’s Federal Elections, or, the SAFE Act, a bill Chair Lofgren authored to take decisive action to secure our federal elections from outside interference and brings our election security into the 21st Century.

 The SAFE Act makes meaningful investments to upgrade the security of voting systems across the country by: